-- Class Participation (10%): Repeated exposure to the classroom environment and the ongoing input of the professor and other students in the class is vital to the purpose of the course.
-Perfect class participation results from perfect attendance. - Collaborative Group Activities (10%): Students will break into small groups during class sessions and complete a short collaborative activity. - 3.
+- 1. Class Participation (10%): Repeated exposure to the classroom environment and the ongoing input of the professor and other students in the class is vital to the purpose of the course.
+Perfect class participation results from perfect attendance.
+Each student will begin the course with a perfect score of 100 points.
+Four points will be deducted for each unexcused absence. - 2.
+Collaborative Group Activities (10%): Students will break into small groups during class sessions and complete a short collaborative activity. - 3.
 Reading (10%): Reading must be completed and reported prior to the class sessions as indicated on the Course Calendar in this syllabus.
 The percent of the assigned reading for the week that has been completed will be reported on Canvas by Monday and Wednesday mornings (9:30 am) preceding the class sessions in which it is due.
 There is no credit for reading that is not completed and reported by the deadline. - 4.
 Colossians (35%): Students will interact with the book of Colossians throughout the semester.
-This interaction will be reported weekly in class. - In the second week of class (August 24th) students will report whether they have read aloud the book of Colossians in four different translations and will indicate the translation they have chosen for memorization.
+This interaction will be reported weekly in class. - In the second week of class (January 26th) students will report whether they have read aloud the book of Colossians in four different translations and will indicate the translation they have chosen for memorization.
 This will count as one quiz score.
 Preapproved versions include KJV, NKJV, NASB, NIV, HCSB, ESV, RSV, NRSV.
-Other translations require the approval of Dr. Graham before the second week of class - At the beginning of the third through thirteenth class sessions, students will be given a written quiz.
+Other translations require the approval of Dr. Graham before the second week of class. - At the beginning of the third through thirteenth class sessions, students will be given a written quiz.
 They will have fifteen (15) minutes to complete the quiz.
-On each quiz they will: - ... indicate whether they have read aloud the whole book of Colossians at least once in that week. - ... indicate whether they have read aloud daily the chapter from Colossians from which the memory yerses are taken that week. - ... write the verses from Colossians from memory as listed on the schedule below. - ... define common words found in the memorized section. - On the final day of the course, December 9th, students will write or recite Colossians 1:1-3:17.
-This will count for four guizzes. - Quizzes may not be made up after the class session in which they are administered to the class.
+On each quiz they will: - ... indicate whether they have read aloud the whole book of Colossians at least once in that week. - . . . indicate whether they have read aloud daily the chapter from Colossians from which the memory verses are taken that week. - . . . write the verses from Colossians from memory as listed on the schedule below. - ... define common words found in the memorized section. - On the final day of the course, May 10th, students will write or recite Colossians 1:1-3:17.
+This will count for four quizzes. - Quizzes may not be made up after the class session in which they are administered to the class.
 Students who know in advance that they will be missing a specific class session may arrange to take that quiz prior to the period in which that quiz will be administered.
 The lowest quiz grade (not including the cumulative test) of the semester will be dropped. - 5.
 Writing (35%): Students will submit a total of six (6) Papers: